TimonLevy/Memory/Answer Sheet.md

 The Interrupt Descriptor Table (IDT) is a table where the Interrupt Service Routines (ISR) are located, entries used as pointers to funtions that should be executed once the CPU reaches an interrupt.
 IDT entries are called gates, other than Interrupt gates it can contain Task gates and Trap gates.

 ### **TABLE**
-The base address of the IDT is stored in the Interrupt Descriptor Table Register (IDTR).
+The base address of the IDT and the amount of entries are stored in the Interrupt Descriptor Table Register (IDTR).
 Entries in the table are _8 bytes_ long in x32 architectures and _16 bytes_ long in x64.
 Each entry has a few fields that are important to note:

 **Offset**
 > A 32/64 bit value that represents the address of the entry point of the ISR.